PHTO 202: Photojournalism

 Examples of Required Writing Assignments

-Write a three to five page research paper on a professional photojournalist.
+Write a three to five page research paper on a professional photojournalist and/or respond to weekly journal prompts relevant to contemporary photojournalism and the code of ethics.

 Examples of Outside Assignments

-Students will need to photograph a public demonstration or social event outside of school.
-Select the images that best tell the story.
+Students will need to photograph a public demonstration or social event.
+Select and edit images that best communicate both sides of the story.

 Based on an interview of two or more classmates conceptualize a journalistic portrait for each subject.
 Your interview will help you to get to know your subjects, as well as, provide key information for your image caption.
 Show examples of both long and short depth of field.